 Me, I'm a rusher-in.
 One day after it became clear to me that my ear dilemma was back, I was neck deep in thinking through how I should handle it.
 Who can I call?
 Maybe I could try this...What should I do with the kids if I go back for another surgery?
 Cue increased overwhelm.
 Oh, and feelings of helplessness.
 And all the while, my boxes aren't even unpacked and the team needs dinner.

-Wait a bit till the quiet heart space.
+Wait a bit for the quiet heart space.
 There you can exhale.
 You can come to know, without pep-talking yourself, that God is still God and isn't surprised.
 That his love and provision didn't falter here, despite this Thing.
 That he's still leading you, still has a good plan.
 He's good like that.

 Last.
 Allow the quiet(er) place to beget a non-reactive "How do we handle this?" question.
 In a way, I see the posing of this question and the working it through as a collaboration between us and the Lord.